Renal perfusion scintiscan

 What Abnormal Results Mean

 Abnormal findings on the scan may be a sign of renal artery stenosis.
-A similar study that does not use an ACE inhibitor can be done to confirm the diagnosis.
+A similar test that does not use an ACE inhibitor can be done to confirm the diagnosis.

 If you are pregnant or nursing, your provider may want to postpone the test.
-There are certain risks involved with ACE inhibitors.
-Pregnant women should not take these medicines.
+Pregnant women should not take ACE inhibitors.

 The amount of radioactivity in the injection is very small.
 Nearly all radioactivity is gone from the body within 24 hours.